AlexCharlton/site-generator/README.md

 - `(echo &rest STRINGS)`: Combine the list of `STRINGS` into one string.
 - `(first-line STRING)`: Return the first line of the `STRING`.
 - `(get-content PAGE CONTENT-VARIABLE)`: Get the value of the `CONTENT-VARIABLE` (in keyword form, so `title` would be `:title`) from the `PAGE` (relative to the content directory).
-- `(get-pages DIRECTORY &key NUMBER START ORDER)`: Return the pages that are present in `DIRECTORY`, `ORDER`ed by `:descending` or `:ascending`. `NUMBER`, if supplied limits the number of pages returned. `START` offsets the start of the returned list by the given number.
+- `(get-pages DIRECTORY &key NUMBER START ORDER)`: Return the date sorted pages that are present in `DIRECTORY`, `ORDER`ed by `:descending` or `:ascending`. `NUMBER`, if supplied, limits the number of pages returned. `START` offsets the start of the returned list by the given number.
 E.g. `(getpages "foo" :number 3 :start 5)` returns the 6th, 7th, and 8th pages from the directory `content/foo/`.
 - `(include TEMPLATE)`: Reads the file `TEMPLATE` (relative to the template directory) and returns its contents.
 - `(join-strings SEPARATOR &rest STRINGS)`: Joins the `STRINGS` together with `SEPARATOR` in between.
 E.g. `(join-strings " " "foo" "bar" "baz")` results in `"foo bar baz"`.
 - `(lines STRING)`: Returns a list of strings that correspond to the lines in STRING, with empty lines removed.